 - are not split transaction to bypass the card’s transaction limit

-- have all valid tax invoices, receipts and other documentation attached to the transactions in the finance systems.
+- have all valid tax invoices, receipts and other documentation attached to the transactions and/or reconciliation in the finance systems.

-- Finance Branch will undertake on-going trend analysis.
+- Finance, Procurement and Facilities Division will undertake on-going trend analysis.
 This analysis will focus on patterns of spend against higher risk category transactions.

-- Where CCU/Finance Branch requires further information to confirm the validity of a transaction, they will follow up with the Principals, Business Unit Director and/or card supervisors will be contacted via email to supply further information.
+- Where CCU/Finance, Procurement and Facilities Division requires further information to confirm the validity of a transaction, they will follow up with the Principals, Business Unit Director and/or card supervisors will be contacted to supply further information.

 - Where the validity of a transaction cannot be confirmed by CCU, the transaction will be referred to IER for follow-up.